-Who can initiate the Moderate Surge response?
+Who can initiate the moderate surge response?

-Only the Hospital CEO/senior delegate can initiate a Moderate Surge.
-It is important to ensure that the CEO has all the required information regarding the situation to ensure that a solution is reached without compromising patient safety.
+Only the Hospital VP can initiate a Moderate Surge.
+It is important to ensure that the VP has all the required information regarding the situation to ensure that a solution is reached without compromising patient safety.
 The hospital that can no longer sustain their services will be referred to as the Index Hospital.
 All other remaining hospitals will be referred to as Partner Hospitals.